Harp Seal and Hooded Seal competitive fleet in Newfoundland and Labrador, Quebec, Gulf and Maritimes Regions

 Mandatory training on the three-step process

 In 2009, the Government of Canada strengthened the Marine Mammal Regulations to formalize already well-established humane harvesting practices.
 Regulatory amendments articulate a prescribed three-step process that is in keeping with international scientific standards and provides for a safe and humane harvest.

 Fisheries and Oceans Canada reminds all Commercial Seal licence holders that Humane Harvesting training on the three-step process is mandatory for all Commercial Seal licence holders.
 Sealers who did not renew their 2015 licence will be granted an opportunity to renew their 2016 licence after they have successfully completed this mandatory training.

 It is important to note that if Commercial Sealers do not complete the mandatory Humane Harvesting training and renew their 2016 Commercial Sealing licence by November 30, 2016, their Commercial Seal licence will not be eligible for renewal in 2017.

 Please refer to the Marine Mammal Regulations for details on the three-step process and other related management measures.

 Issue of Licences

-A freeze on the issuance of new commercial harp seal licenses remains in effect for the 2015 season.
-The Department is engaging with industry on the issue of commercial licensing and ways at addressing the current freeze in place.
+A freeze on the issuance of new commercial harp seal licences remains in effect for the 2016 season.

 Links to other information